 When will Woodlands Memory Care of Madison open?

-The specialized memory care community is projected to open in the spring/summer of 2020.
+The specialized memory care community will open in July 2020.

 Where will Woodlands Memory Care of Madison be located?

 Our community will be located at 110 East Madison.
 The property abuts the Madison/Skowhegan town line.

 How large is the memory care community?

 The 20,000 square-foot community will be the first purpose-built, ground-up memory care facility in the Madison/Skowhegan area and will accommodate 42 residents.

 What type of accommodations are available?